accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### iOS and Android

-1. Locate complex data tables on the screen.
+1. Identify complex data tables on the screen.
 1. Activate the **screen reader**.
 1. Check
 	- that a summary is displayed when the screen reader reaches the table;